 - Conditions for the Canadian upstream oil and gas industry have been challenging since the 2014/2015 downturn; however, the situation has drastically improved post-COVID with the commodity price recovery and improved pipeline takeaway capacity, which have resulted in record-high revenue levels in 2022 and 2023.

-- Annual revenue for 2024 is now estimated lower at $178 billion due to weaker oil and gas prices.
-CAPEX spending should be more resilient and similar to 2023, with the equivalent of 62% of industry revenue, or $111 billion, estimated to be spent on operating expenditures (OPEX) and capital expenditures (CAPEX) combined; this is mostly spent in Canada.
+- Annual revenue for 2025 is now estimated lower at $177 billion (relative to 2024) due to weaker oil and gas prices.
+CAPEX spending is expected to be similar to 2024, with the equivalent of 60% of industry revenue, or $106 billion, estimated to be spent on operating expenditures (OPEX) and capital expenditures (CAPEX) combined; this is mostly spent in Canada.

 - Over the past few years, cost inflation has erased some of the industry’s previous gains in reducing operating costs.
 Managing these costs continues to be an area of focus.